-Tinashe Mundawarara: Senior Manager.
-As part of Senior Management, Tinashe is team leader of the Unit and also provides overall leadership to the Communications and Monitoring and Evaluation Departments.
+Tinashe Mundawarara: Manager.
+Tinashe is team leader of the Unit and also provides overall leadership to the Communications and Monitoring and Evaluation Departments.
 Mr Mundawarara, a registered and practicing lawyer in Zimbabwe.
 He holds a BA (University of Zimbabwe), Bachelor of Laws Degree (University of South Africa), MA Communication Studies (University of Leeds, UK), A Certificate in Monitoring and Evaluation (Mahidol University, Thailand) and currently awaits an Msc Health Policy (Imperial College of London, UK).

 The Special Projects Unit is an organic unit in charge of different small projects designed to deal with periodic and/grant specific thematic issues and interventions on specific themes or cross cutting grant themes.
 The Unit also provides team leadership in institutional rights literacy initiatives.
 The Unit is also tasked with deploying competencies and providing leadership to the Communications department and the Monitoring and Evaluation desk of ZLHR.
 Presently, the Unit implements the following interventions and projects;